ansible/ansible/docsite/rst/developing_test_pr.rst

 5. cd lib/ansible/modules/extras
 6. git fetch origin pull/1234/head:pr/1234
 7. git checkout pr/1234
-[ DO YOUR TESTING HERE ]
+8. [ Do your tests here ]
-8. cd /path/to/ansible/clone
+9. cd /path/to/ansible/clone
-9. git submodule update --recursive
+10. git submodule update --recursive

 For Those About To Test, We Salute You
 ++++++++++++++++++++++++++++++++++++++